 We have put some effort into creating a unique reading experience that visually supports the reader in identifying contributions to the content.
 Examples are typeset inside light gray background boxes to find them easily in the document.
 They follow a chapter-wise numbering scheme, that is also used for Theorem-like environments (i.e. definitions, theorems, lemmas, corollaries and remarks).
-These environments are all displayed as framed boxes where definitions are marked by a s-symbol.
-Theorems, corollaries and lemmas can be identified by the symbol and remarks show a show a scheme.
+These environments are all displayed as framed boxes where definitions are marked by a sometime symbol.
+Theorems, corollaries and lemmas can be identified by the symbol and remarks show a sometime.
+Equation numbers follow their own chapter-wise scheme.